Canada-Ukraine relations

 Sanctions

-In coordination with partners, Canada has sanctioned more than 3,000 individuals and entities who are complicit in the violation of Ukraine’s sovereignty and territorial integrity and in gross and systematic human rights violations since 2014.
+In coordination with international partners, Canada has sanctioned more than 3,300 individuals and entities since 2014, and more than 300 Russia’s shadow fleet vessels.
+These sanctions target those who are complicit in the violation of Ukraine’s sovereignty and territorial integrity, as well as those involved in gross and systematic human rights violations.

 Related link